 7. What is the ideal location to cut the opening in the tub wall?

 Ideally, the opening should be cut in the tub wall in a place that allows a user to step directly in and out.
 Or, if the user plans to sit on a portable bath chair when inside the tub, the opening should be positioned in front of the seat, so the person can easily step through the opening, turn, and sit down on the chair.
 The structural integrity of the tub wall must also be taken into consideration when choosing the ideal location.
 (See #5 & #6 above for more details.)

 8. Can a bath board be used with a Tub Cut?

-A bath board is a board that is designed to rest on top of the tub walls, creating a seat.
-Whether or not the remaining tub wall will be structurally strong enough to support a bath board (occupied by a person), needs to be determined on a case-by-case basis.
-It will depend on both the material the tub wall is made out of (E.g. fiberglass, cast iron) and in part on the weight of the person(s) who will be using it.
+A bath board is a bath seat that rests on top of the tub walls.
+It needs to be determined on a case-by-case basis whether or not the remaining tub wall will be structurally strong enough to support a bath board (occupied by a person).
+It will depend in part on the material the tub walls are made out of (E.g. fiberglass, cast iron) and in part on the weight of the person(s) who will be using it.
 Consult with your contractor in regards to whether it will be safe for you to use one or not.
 To learn more about bath boards, read our guide Bath Boards: The Basics.

 9. How will a Tub Cut affect your home’s resale value?

 Some installers claim they can reinsert the piece that was cut out of the tub wall and restore the tub back to it’s original appearance – in which case it shouldn’t impact the resale value at all.
 Whether or not the piece can be reinserted, will depend on the material the tub is made out of and the technique the contractor uses to extract the piece out of the tub wall.